 Does the GAL think the home is safe?
 Does the child have his or her own bed and access to adult social support while they are visiting their other parent?

 Your business — but only as far as you need to report if the child comes home crying and says there was none.
 Then it’s your job to stay calm and to get them to tell their story to a trusted counselor — preferably to one who themselves had at least one Cluster B parent, who survived the divorce process as a child of toxic parents, and who can say things to your little one that you want to tell them but they have to figure it out on their own or hear hard truths first from somebody else.

 If the answer is YES (the child has access to a safe living space and to their other parent) and you are divorced, that’s literally as much as you need to lawfully know to be an amazing parent.
 Bring conversational focus always to whatever is your lifestyle preference.

 If you prefer to keep the house tidy but your ex is a slob — and then?
 What.
 The world stops spinning because when your child goes for a visit to get to know half their PERSONAL genetics someone in that house refuses to force a child to make their own bed — or to make it at all?

 If you were 7…

 And mom did things one way but dad didn’t…

 How would YOU fell having to listen to parents arguing — when all you really want is for their conversational analysis and overt ridicule of one another’s ultimately incredibly subjective lifestyle choices to functionally stop?

-My guess is you want to visit your dad the same way you go to a friend’s house who lives a different way. you go, you observe.
+My guess is you want to visit your dad the same way you go to a friend’s house who lives in a different way.
+You go, you observe.
 Stuff you like, you make part of your own lifestyle routine when it’s pro-social and possible… and the rest?